GeneralSting/Frontend-documentation/Books/React Design Patterns and Best Practices.md

 ### Data flow

-1. `Undirectional Data Flow` - from the root to the leaves, sigle direction from the top to the bottom of the tree
+1. `Undirectional Data Flow` - from the root to the leaves, single direction from the top to the bottom of the tree
 2. Child-parent communication (callbacks), when data goes from child (inner) component (function), those components/functions all called `callbacks`

 ### Forms